 This recommendation for Rianne Ruizendaal is offered regarding my 15 year old Oldenburg gelding.
 Affectionally known as Harry, the gelding had been medically neglected and very badly treated before I acquired him.
 He was in severe pain and had become vicious in his behavior.
 When I picked him up to transport him home, the handlers literally beat him into my trailer while he was rearing and striking and lunging at them.
 For a year I treated his physical issues, but had slight effect on his mental attitude.
 I could not enter his pasture without being attacked and he was very difficult to handle.
 Rianne came to my facility and began ground working with Harry.
 He quickly accepted her and developed an actual affection for her.
 In very little time he became easy to handle and eager to work.
 She totally solved the problem of resistance to mounting in a very short time period.
 Not only did she change this wonderful gelding into a happy, calm boy...she was instrumental in supporting the relationship between Harry and me.
 Harry is now affectionate and a pleasure to work and handle.
 I have the utmost respect for her knowledge and rapport with horses.

 I realize that building a productive relationship can only take place when both parties are enjoying "the ride".
 Lessons are low pressure, but effective, and spiked with humor.

 This learning opportunity is supposed to be fun for all involved.
 A student can participate with their own horse or can get a lesson on a horse matched with their skill level.

 With advance notice I am able to plan clinics in other States.
-Due to travel costs, a minimum of two days is usually planned.
+Due to travel costs, a minimum of three clinic days is usually planned.

 Group lessons (local only):